An unforgettable site

 The bats of Bracken Cave comprise the largest known bat maternity colony in the world, producing millions of young each year.
 In March and April, expectant females return to Bracken after overwintering in Mexico, Central and South America.
 Most males roost elsewhere in smaller groups.
 In the latter part of June, females give birth to a single pup, nearly doubling the cave’s population.

-After the bats give birth, cave walls become densely packed with naked pups, clustering tightly at up to 500 per square foot.
+After the bats give birth, the naked pups are left on cave walls in dense clusters called creches.
+These creches become densely packed, sometimes exceeding 400 pups per square foot.
 Babies roost separately from their mothers.
-Before leaving her infant in the nursery with the other pups, each mother spends up to an hour getting acquainted with her baby’s scent and vocalizations.
-When she returns, she accomplishes a remarkable feat: she finds her own young among the millions of others vocalizing and straining for attention.
-She nurses often during the day and returns from feeding to nurse twice at night.
+The densely packed creches help keep the small, hairless pups warm while mom is out hunting.
+When the mother returns, she accomplishes a remarkable feat: she finds her own young among the millions of other pups through a combination of spatial memory, vocalizations, and scent.
+Mothers will visit the creche to nurse often during the day and return from feeding to nurse twice at night.

 After four to five weeks, youngsters begin learning to fly under the most difficult of conditions.
 If all goes well on its first flight, a young bat drops into complete darkness, flies at a speed of at least 20 feet per second, and turns an almost complete somersault with millimeter precision to land on the cave wall just seconds after taking off.
 It must also avoid several collisions a second with thousands of other young fliers testing their skills, while at the same time relying on an echolocation system that is itself being tested for the first time.